NO PROMO CODE REQUIRED

 Once players accumulate at least 250 points, they can convert their points to bonus wagers.
 A 250 point conversion will net a player a $2.50 bonus bet, while a 1,000 conversion works out to a $10.00 bonus, all the way up to 100,000 points in exchange for a $1,000 bonus wager.

-In addition to the Revis Betting Academy (aka PointsBet 101), PointsBet provides players with a compact FAQ, and multiple means to contact a customer support agent, including round-the-clock Live Chat services, and email support.
+In addition to the Revis Betting Academy (aka PointsBet 101), PointsBet provides players with a compact FAQ, and multiple means to contact a customer support agent, including round-the-clock Live Chat services and email support.
 There’s even a number bettors can call if they wish to cancel a bet, which is an allowance we have yet to see offered elsewhere.

 Currently, Live Chat queues are rather short, and response times are quick.
 The agents seemed knowledgable enough about the site’s goings-on, although some were a bit too curt for our taste.
 For more complicated questions we turned to emails and were surprised to receive answers so quickly.
-Hopefully, PointsBet NJ will be able to retain these quick turnaround times as it grows.

 Games are usually graded really fast, with payouts on most wager types hitting moments after the result is decided.
 Sometimes, particularly in the case of an over hitting, the bet is graded before the contest concludes, which is a nice touch, although certainly not unique to PointsBet online sportsbook.